-- (a) progressively liberalise trade in services to provide market access for services and service suppliers of the Parties; and - (b) pursue services trade liberalisation in line with Article V of the GATS by expanding the depth and scope of liberalisation and increasing and developing the export of services, while fully preserving the right of the Parties to regulate and to introduce new regulations.
+(b) pursue services trade liberalisation in line with Article V of the GATS by expanding the depth and scope of liberalisation and increasing and developing the export of services, while fully preserving the right of the Parties to regulate and to introduce new regulations.

-Article 9.3.
-Scope and Coverage
+ARTICLE 9.3: Scope and Coverage

-- 1. This Chapter shall apply to measures by Parties affecting trade in services. - 2.
-This Chapter shall not app1y to: - (a) laws, regulations, or requirements governing the procurement by government agencies of services purchased for governmental purposes and not with a view to commercial resale or with a view to use in the supply of services for commercial sale; - (b) services supplied in the exercise of governmental authority; - (c) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance; and - (d) measures affecting natural persons of a Party seeking access to the employment market of the other Party, or measures regarding citizenship, residence or employment on a permanent basis.
+- This Chapter shall apply to measures by Parties affecting trade in services. - 2.
+This Chapter shall not apply to: - (a) laws, regulations, or requirements governing the procurement by government agencies of services purchased for governmental purposes and not with a view to commercial resale or with a view to use in the supply of services for commercial sale; - (b) services supplied in the exercise of governmental authority; - (c) subsidies or grants provided by a Party, including governmentsupported loans, guarantees, and insurance; and - (d) measures affecting natural persons of a Party seeking access to the employment market of the other Party, or measures regarding citizenship, residence or employment on a permanent basis.

-Nothing in this Chapter or its Annexes shall prevent a Party from applying measures to regulate the entry of natural persons into, or their temporary stay in, its territory, including those measures necessary to protect the integrity of, and to ensure the orderly movement of natural persons across, its borders, provi.ded that such measures are not applied in such a manner as to nullify or impair the benefits accruing to any Party under the terms of a specific commitment.
-(3)
+Nothing in this Chapter or its Annexes shall prevent a Party from applying measures to regulate the entry of natural persons into, or their temporary stay in, its territory, including those measures necessary to protect the integrity of, and to ensure the orderly movement of natural persons across, its borders, provided that such measures are not applied in such a manner as to nullify or impair the benefits accruing to any Party under the terms of a specific commitment.3

-- (3) The sole fact of requiring a visa for natural persons of a certain country and not for those of others shall not be regarded as nullifying or impairing benefits under a specific commitment. - (e) measures affecting air traffic rights or measures affecting services directly related to the exercise of air traffic rights, other than measures affecting: - (i) aircraft repair and maintenance services; - (ii) the selling and marketing of air transport services; - (iii) computer reservation system services; - (iv) ground-handling services; or
+- (e) measures affecting air traffic rights or measures affecting services directly related to the exercise of air traffic rights, other than measures affecting: - (i) aircraft repair and maintenance services; - (ii) the selling and marketing of air transport services; - (iii) computer reservation system services;